 A lot to plan; planning your lots with parking allocation planning.

-Whether you’re embarking on a full-scale parking master plan, or continually revising your plan year-to-year to accommodate changes and improvements, understanding how to manage your lots and parking allocations is fundamental to the planning process.
+Perhaps you’re embarking on a full-scale parking master plan, or continually revising your plan year-to-year to accommodate changes and improvements.
+Understanding how to manage your lots and parking allocations is fundamental to the planning process.

 A good parking plan is well rounded, and allows for both future planning and revenue growth.
 At the same time, it maximizes the existing potential in your operation in the most effective way possible.
 At the core of your strategy should be two main categories: parking lot planning and parking allocation planning.